reecemillsom/http-request-client/README.md

 **Installation and Usage**

 1. npm i --save http-request-client
-2. import {get, post, put, del, fetch} from "http-request-client";
+2. import {get, post, put, del, fetch, head} from "http-request-client";

-Request types get, post, put, delete have a handleRequest function which returns a promise result or error.
+Request types get, post, put, delete, head have a handleRequest function which returns a promise result or error.
 The function has 3 params but only one is required.

 Params are: